stevebelton/stevebelton.github.io/index.md

     manifests:
       - k8s-*
 ```
-This tells Skaffold to create and use a Docker Image called *bookapp* and to use any YAML files in the current directory that start with *k8s-*.
+This tells Skaffold to create and use a Docker Image called *bookapp* and to use any YAML files in the current directory that start with *k8s-* for our Kubernetes deployment.
 For our sample we are just using a single YAML file.

 Our ~/go_restapi directory should now have the following files:
 ```